A Tutorial on 5G Positioning

-While the recommendation for communication of \ac{ITU} indicates a tolerable synchronization error of $\pm 1.5$~$\mu$s~\cite{20178271}, the requirements for positioning are more stringent.
-As a matter of fact, a synchronization error of $\pm 3$~ns results into a positioning error of $\approx$1~m, and the upper bound for synchronization of $\pm1.5$~$\mu$s results into $\approx$450~m of undesired ranging error, which is clearly incompatible with most of positioning requirements (see Section~\ref{sec:use_cases}) and would prevent precise cellular positioning services.
+While the recommendation for communication of \ac{ITU} indicates a tolerable synchronization error of $\pm 1.5$~$\mu$s~\cite{20178271}, the requirements for positioning are much stricter.
+As a matter of fact, a synchronization error of $\pm 3$~ns results into a positioning error of $\approx$1~m, and the upper bound of $\pm1.5$~$\mu$s, corresponding to $\approx$450~m of ranging error, is clearly incompatible with most of the 5G positioning use case requirements (see Section~\ref{sec:use_cases}), preventing any precise positioning service.
 At present, \ac{5G} networks use \ac{GNSS}-based synchronization or packet-based synchronization with IEEE 1588v2 \ac{PTP}~\cite{Cha:J17}, but these standards cannot provide an accuracy close to 1~ns.
 Reaching a near-zero nanosecond error is challenging, but research demonstrates that fiber-based solutions such as the White Rabbit protocol~\cite{WhiteRabbit} can reach synchronization error values of 1~ns or even less~\cite{ZhuFokEri:J19}.
 Having a precisely synchronized \ac{5G} network will ensure a common scanning of the time domain for all \acp{BS}, which would exactly transmit in the allocated time slot, limiting the interference and avoiding introducing degrading effects on time-domain measurements due to clock drifts.

-\subsection{BS density}
+\subsubsection{BS density}

 The foreseen density of \ac{5G} \acp{BS} in urban scenarios is one \ac{BS} every 200~m~\cite{tr138913}.
 If having such a high number of \acp{BS} increases the investment costs of operators, on the other side, it brings a significant improvement on the cellular positioning use case, boosting the roll-out of commercial services.
 We demonstrated that it is possible to localize a \ac{UE} with a single \ac{BS} in \ac{LOS}; thus, a high density of \acp{BS} would minimize blind areas and \ac{NLOS} conditions, allowing for a precise cellular positioning service to the users.
 Clearly, the coverage of a single \ac{BS} would be limited to a few tens of meters, thus demanding the network to perform handover procedures quickly.
 The advantage of having close \acp{BS} is that it facilitates the indoor/outdoor transition, guaranteeing a seamless positioning service.